watchly/docs/docs/reference/api.md

   <h1>Get Started with the Axiom API</h1>
 </div>

 Axiom understands your resources and provides an API to ingest structured data logs, handle and manage your deployments.
-This is a **REST-style** API that uses JSON for serialization and OAuth 2 for authentication.
+This is a **REST-style** API that uses JSON for serialization.

 This page covers the basics for interacting with the Axiom API, plus instructions for ingesting data and notes on some commonly used endpoints.